-Whether you’re a fully paid-up member of the ‘restaurant nerd society’, or prefer fast-food to fine-dining, it’s almost guaranteed that you have heard of the Michelin guide.
-Having being published for more than a century, Michelin’s annual guide detailing the very best restaurants in specific countries is renowned all over the world and gaining a Michelin star is an ambition of several chefs in the industry.
+You want to know more about every three Michelin star restaurant the UK has to offer?
+You're in the right place.
+Having being published for more than a century, Michelin’s annual guide detailing the very best restaurants in specific countries is renowned all over the world and gaining a Michelin star is an ambition of hundreds of chefs in the industry.
 The Michelin guide was first published in the UK in 1911 and the highest award it doles out is three of its coveted stars.

 If you’ve ever been confused about the rating or why the number of stars only goes up to three, let us explain.
 Michelin states that one star represents “a very good restaurant”, while two stars means “excellent cooking that is worth a detour”.
 The highest rating of three stars is described by Michelin as “exceptional cuisine that is worth a special journey”.
 The list of starred restaurants is updated on an annual basis, and in the last few years, the UK outpost of the guide has held a glitzy ceremony in London, in which all of the ‘winning’ restaurants are announced.